sCrypt-Inc/learn-scrypt-courses/en/course-02/lesson-03/chapter-01/README.md

 # Chapter 1: Implement the battleship contract

-After implementing the circuit, we export a zkSNARK verifier in sCrypt by following command, as in the [sixth step](https://xiaohuiliu.medium.com/create-your-first-zero-knowledge-proof-program-on-bitcoin-ec159cc501f4) in the workflow:
+After implementing the circuit, we export a zkSNARKs verifier in sCrypt by following command, as in the [sixth step](https://xiaohuiliu.medium.com/create-your-first-zero-knowledge-proof-program-on-bitcoin-ec159cc501f4) in the workflow:

 ```
 zokrates export-verifier-scrypt